WHERE IS PIE COTTAGE?

 - Port Angeles Farmer’s Market – Sample some local produce, dairy, or pick up a jar of honey.

-- Camaraderie Cellars offers wine tasting and is about 5 minutes from Pie Cottage.
+- Camaraderie Cellars and Harbinger Winery offer wine tasting and aboth are about 5 minutes from Pie Cottage.

 - You must visit Swain’s – It’s where us locals shop for everything and Swain’s has the best collection of Fiesta wear I’ve seen anywhere!
-A few other stores you might want to visit are Port Book and News, Brown’s Outdoor, Cabled Fiber & Yarn, Poppy and Marigold, and Sleepy Valley Quilt Co.
+A few other stores you might want to visit are Port Book and News, Brown’s Outdoor, and Cabled Fiber & Yarn.

 - Take the Underground Tour of downtown Port Angeles.